firelightning13/DDLC-MCRevengeMod/README.md

 - Just Monika

 ## About this project
-This mod is still under my development.
-And my avenge to Sayori.
-Sayori is the best girl.

-This mod is similar to Act 2, Chapter 1 of the original DDLC story, but this takes a whole(not really) new direction of the story.
-And weird twist of conversation.
-And plot twist maybe idk.
-You will understand once you play this mod!
+Note: This mod is a fan work, and currently under my development.
+This mod is clearly inspired from original Doki-Doki Literature Club and I gave it a little bit of twist, giving much more options and flexibilities to player, but still limited to what Ren.py engine offers, and my limited abilities and understandings to mod itself.

 ## Plot (might be spoiler)
 - Prologue = Post-Sayori hanging event and before Act 2.
 Also MC will realise that Monika is the culprit of that major event.